Small Area Estimation with Spatially Varying Natural Exponential Families: Examples

 \subsection{Scottish lip cancer data}

-We first apply the proposed method to Scottish lip cancer data during the 6 years from 1975 to 1980 in each of the $m=56$ counties of Scotland, which was also analyzed in Clayton and Kaldor (1987).
-For each county, the observed and expected number of cases are available, which are respectively denoted by $z_i$ and $n_i$.
-Moreover, the proportion of the population employed in agriculture, fishing, or forestry is available for each county, thereby we used it as a covariate $\text{AFF}_i$, following Wakefield (2007).
-For each area, $i=1,\ldots,m$, we applied the spatially varying Poisson-gamma model:
+We first apply the proposed method to Scottish lip cancer data collected during the 6 years from 1975 to 1980 in each of the $m=56$ counties of Scotland.
+These data were also analyzed by Clayton and Kaldor (1987).
+The observed and expected number of cases are available for each county, respectively denoted by $z_i$ and $n_i$.
+Moreover, the proportion of the population employed in agriculture, fishing, or forestry is available for each county, leading us to use it as covariate $\text{AFF}_i$, following Wakefield (2007).
+For each area, $i=1,\ldots,m$, we apply the spatially varying Poisson--gamma model: